-Today we’re showing you how to maximize kitchen storage.
+Today we’re showing you how to maximize kitchen space with some kitchen storage improvements.

 But first, a big thank you to everyone that supported our Amara Blog Award nomination as the Best DIY & Home Improvement Blog!
 Birdz of a Feather has been shortlisted!!